-Description: Same meaning as I/O ERROR ON INPUT FILE, except that the file is a macro library file and not a source input file.
+This message has the same meaning as I/O ERROR ON INPUT FILE, except that the file is a MACRO library file and not a source input file.

-Suggested User Response: Make sure the library file has the correct format and has not been corrupted.
+Make sure the library file has the correct format and is not corrupt.
 Check all library file specifications.